Medicaid Planning FAQ

 Must I pay the nursing home while the Medicaid application is pending?

 Yes, but only pay a portion of the bill.
 Always keep health insurance premiums current.
-At the time of approval of the Medicaid Application, Medicaid will inform the applicant of the applicant’s future monthly share of care costs.
+At the time of approval of the Medicaid Application, Medicaid will inform the applicant of their future monthly share of care costs.
 The applicant should generally pay this share to the facility directly while the application is pending.
 When the application is approved, Medicaid will pay the nursing home retroactively to the date of eligibility.

 Is the Medicaid Application process time-consuming in New Jersey?

-Is the cost of paying a professional such as a law firm to prepare and file a Medicaid Application in New Jersey a legitimate spend down for Medicaid eligibility purposes?
+Is the cost of paying a professional, such as a law firm, to prepare and file a Medicaid Application in New Jersey a legitimate spend-down for Medicaid eligibility purposes?

 What do you mean when you say, “the applicant must spend down”?